Google Search

 One use of slash pines was their sap; it forms a very hard resin that is useful for caulking wooden ships.
 Unfortunately, if you park your car below one (as we see above,) you’ll end up with rock-hard drips of the sap on the car, which are next to impossible to remove.

 Some issues just won’t go away: A St. Andrew’s School sophomore points out the obvious Confederate flag on the wall of a dorm room while his classmates (one American and one Bahamian) have a good laugh at his expense.
-People these days get very lathered up over offensive speech and symbols, but the truth is that liberals–no strangers to foul speech–make life impossible for the rest of us by continually moving the goalposts.
 This appeared in the 1971 Tartan (St. Andrews’ yearbook.)
 It is doubtful that this product of a very liberal (then and now) school would pass muster anywhere in the U.S. today.

 More scrub, this time on Powerline Road, August 1973.
 Starting in Broward County, it extended into Palm Beach County, but only as far as Boca Raton Road.
 This was probably taken close to that ending.
 All of this, of course, is now developed.